-To proceed with this chapter, you should have installed Zend Server as detailed in Chapter 2.
-You should also have the web server already running and the MySQL server started.
+To proceed with this chapter, you should have installed XAMPP as detailed in Chapter 2.
+You should also have the web server running and the MySQL server started.

-To enter the MySQL command-line interface, start the Terminal program (which should be available in Finder→Utilities).
-Then call up the MySQL program, which will have been installed in the directory /usr/local/zend/mysql/bin.
+To enter the MySQL command-line interface, start the Terminal program (which should be available in Finder → Utilities).
+Then call up the MySQL program, which will have been installed in the directory / Applications / xampp/bin.